How to block unwanted emails?

 1. Open the “Mail” app

-2. Open an email from the sender to block
+2. Open an email from the sender you want to block

-4. Tap the email address in the header
+4. Tap the email address shown in the header

 6. Confirm

-Other tips to avoid receiving spam in your mailbox
+Other tips to avoid receiving unwanted mail in your mailbox

-tips to avoid receiving spam in your mailbox
+Tips to avoid receiving unwanted mail in your mailbox

 Use a disposable email address

-Another technique used by tech-savvy people is to use a different email address when they sign up for new websites.
-This is called a disposable email address and it is not linked to your personal accounts.
-When its security is compromised, you can simply abandon this email address: it will not pose a risk to your other online accounts.
+Another technique used by tech enthusiasts is to use a separate email address when signing up for new websites.
+This is called a disposable email address , and it's not linked to your personal accounts.
+If its security is compromised, you can simply abandon this email address; it won't pose a risk to your other online accounts.

 Do not reveal your private email address on public domain websites or social media groups

-Bots, spammers and scanners are always on the lookout for easily accessible email addresses online.
-If you still want to post your email address on social media, you can limit who can see it to only certain contacts.
+Bots, spammers, and scanners are always on the lookout for easily accessible email addresses online.
+If you still wish to publish your email address on social media, you can limit who can see it to only certain contacts.

-The safest barrier known to date, cybersecurity software is able to proactively send you alerts and protect all aspects of your digital life, especially your webmail.
+The most secure barrier known to date, cybersecurity software is capable of proactively sending you alerts and protecting all aspects of your digital life, especially your webmail.

 What is cold email?